hacspec/book/src/language/core.md

 hacspec supports all the Rust primitive types: integers (signed and unsigned), booleans, unit, tuples.

-Type aliases are allowed in Hacspec:
+Type aliases are allowed in hacspec:

 ```rust, noplaypen
 type FooAlias = u32;